ember-best-practices/memory-leak-examples/exercises/exercise-1.md

 For applications with memory leaks, you will see many blue columns when recording over long periods of time.
-The cumulative effect of all this retained memory would be a leak that impacts performance of your application.
+The cumulative effect of all this retained memory would be a leak that impacts the performance of your application.

 A quick word of warning here, _not all retained memory is due to leaks_.
 Sometimes retained memory is simply made up of new function definitions,